 The land was rocky and swampy, previously home to small farms and settlements.
 Also running through the site was Kingsbridge Road, one of only two roads that ran the length of Manhattan and provided a route to northern cities.
 Government officials needed help turning this varied landscape into an urban park.

 So, they held a design competition.
-Out of 33 entries, the commission selected the Greensward plan, submitted by Frederick Law Olmsted, a writer and farmer from Massachusetts, and Calvert Vaux, a young English architect.
+Out of 33 entries, the commission selected the Greensward plan, submitted by Frederick Law Olmsted, a writer and farmer from Connecticut, and Calvert Vaux, a young English architect.
 The plan was naturalistic: large pastoral landscapes and wooded areas would provide New Yorkers with a rural repose from the City.
 One of the Greensward plan’s standout features was the sunken transverse roads, a required element of the design competition, which Olmsted and Vaux hid below the landscapes, out of sight from Park goers.

 Olmsted’s vision for Central Park was inspired by Birkenhead Park, widely acknowledged as the first publicly funded park in England.
 Built in response to poor living conditions in the surrounding industrial areas, Birkenhead Park was built for public use, a novel idea at a time when European parks were often housed on formal estates.
 Olmsted believed Central Park should be a democratic space, a place where people of all backgrounds, rich and poor, women and men, could congregate and enjoy leisurely activities.
 Central Park would have informal woodlands with winding paths and naturalistic landscapes that would allow those without the means to travel an opportunity to experience a more rural setting.